FilippoAlessandrin/SSHReboot/README.md

 Remember that the txt and exe MUST BE in the same directory for the script to work

-Also you need openssh installed on your machine
+Also you need this installed on your machine https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/